 So, where is the newly commissioned finance team to begin?
 Start with a clear understanding of the overall enterprise data management (EDM) workflow, which includes seven data-specific functions: acquisition, distribution, governance and management, reporting, advanced insights, security, and support and operations.

 While finance is not responsible for every area, it is uniquely qualified to coordinate the “business-led” focus across each data function, given its regular interaction with other key teams like customer and sales, supply chain, information technology, and legal and compliance.
-And the finance team has a primary role in three areas of the EDM workflow that comprise the data operating model: governance and management, reporting and advanced insights.

-With that overall data management framework in mind, the finance team can drill down further, adding and expanding its expertise in key areas that set the foundation for enterprise-wide data integrity, while also seeking continuous improvement to maintain alignment with business strategies
+With that overall data management framework in mind, the finance team can drill down further, adding and expanding its expertise in key areas that set the foundation and example for enterprise-wide data integrity, while also seeking continuous improvement to maintain alignment with business strategies

 Here are six critical areas of data governance and management, and the finance team’s role as it adds these capabilities to its catalog of services going forward:

 Stay tightly involved in the structure of data sets that influence financials and operational performance, and proactively develop and update the finance data model as the organization evolves.

 2. Master data

 Focus on key master data that aligns with strategic goals, and identify ongoing improvements to properly gauge performance insights.